nohat/dimming/docs/architecture/architecture.md

 ### Executive Summary

-This proposal outlines a plan to fundamentally enhance Home Assistant's lighting control, creating a unified system for smooth, intuitive dimming—like turning a physical dimmer knob
-.
-It directly addresses long-standing user frustrations with choppy or unresponsive lights and introduces a "conductor" (a new core component) to orchestrate seamless brightness and color changes across all smart lights, regardless of brand or protocol
+This proposal outlines a plan to fundamentally enhance Home Assistant's lighting control, creating a unified system for smooth, intuitive dimming—like turning a physical dimmer knob.
+It directly addresses long-standing user frustrations with choppy or unresponsive lights and introduces a "conductor" (a new core component) to orchestrate seamless brightness and color changes across all smart lights, regardless of brand or protocol.
+By leveraging native device capabilities and providing optimized simulation for unsupported devices, we aim to empower users with intuitive control while significantly improving performance and reliability.
-.
-By leveraging native device capabilities and providing optimized simulation for unsupported devices, we aim to empower users with intuitive control while significantly improving performance and reliability
-.
 The initial focus will be on core "Move"/"Stop" functionality, with further enhancements planned incrementally.

 ### Introduction